xnico31/doc_tig_pool/docs/pool_mecanism/01_principle.md

+---
-# How TIG Pool Works
+title: How TIG Pool Works
+description:
+---

 The TIG Pool connects the computational power of miners, allowing them to share the rewards of collective efforts.
 Since the transition to **TIG V2**, the number of unique benchmarkers has significantly decreased due to the increasing difficulty of challenges.
 Mining pools have become, and will increasingly be, essential for continuing mining on TIG.